Vivian Alamain

-Vivian Alamain is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
-Created by head writers Richard J. Allen and Beth Milstein, and introduced by executive producers Ken Corday and Al Rabin, the role is notably portrayed by actress Louise Sorel.
-In addition to Sorel, the role has subsequently been portrayed by Marj Dusay, Robin Strasser and Linda Dano.
+Vivian Alamain is a fictional character from Days of Our Lives, an American soap opera.
+Created by head writers Richard J. Allen and Beth Milstein, and introduced by executive producers Ken Corday and Al Rabin, the role is most recognized as portrayed by actress Louise Sorel.
+In addition to Sorel, the role has been portrayed by Marj Dusay, Robin Strasser and Linda Dano.

 Casting

 Louise Sorel, who was previously best known for playing Augusta Lockridge in NBC soap opera, Santa Barbara, was cast in the role of Vivian in 1992.
 The Days of Our Lives casting director contacted Sorel's new agent about the role of Vivian and described her.
 Sorel's agent explained that they managed the actress to the casting director, who was familiar with Sorel's work in Santa Barbara.
 Other actresses were being considered for the role, but Sorel was eventually cast as Vivian.
 Sorel signed an initial one-year contract with the show.
 Sorel was released from her contract after only five months.
 Marj Dusay was cast in the role, appearing for a total of five episodes.
 When producers learned that they would have to continue paying Sorel, despite her departure, she was brought back to the role.
 In 1993, it was announced that Vivian's nephew, Lawrence Alamain (Michael Sabatino), and her nemesis, Carly Manning (Crystal Chappell), were to both leave Days of Our Lives.
 Sorel's future with the show was subsequently in doubt.
 However, it was confirmed that Sorel would remain on the show regardless.
 In December 1993, The Herald Journal reported that Sorel had signed a new multi-year contract.
 In 1995, Sorel signed a third contract term with the show.

 In October 1999, it was announced that Sorel was to leave Days of Our Lives when her contract expired in January of the following year.
 Of Vivian's departure, executive producers, Ken Corday and Tom Langan, said "We love the character of Vivian, and hopefully she will return sometime in the near future."
 Producers confirmed that the role would not be recast.
 Vivian and Sorel were dismissed from the soap, and the actress admitted that it felt "horrible".
 Vivian departed on February 22, 2000.